wisp92/pokered/README.md

 - *hotfix 2* female trainer hall of fame graphics are no longer glitched
 - included tutorial for adding female trainer graphics
 - *hotfix 3* added some checks to make ghost marowak flag-checking more robust
+- *v1.14 beta* fixed an problem with doubling sprite animation speed on certain maps

 #New features & adjustments since last version: